 The best driving indicator of the economy is growth in bank credit.
 While the proportion of bank credit to GDP is less than half, this indicator catches exceptionally well the state of mind in industry and services, which is the non-agricultural segment that has its own driving markers.
 Indeed, there is an in-number connection between growth in GDP at constant prices and credit growth.
 For the more extended time period of 1953 to 2014, taking into account the earlier series of GDP, it was 0.30 and throughout the previous 30 years it was 0.49.
 The same coefficient increments to 0.65 throughout the previous 10 years.
 Here the absolute levels, when analyzed, implies that high credit growth is related for high development in GDP as well.

 Amid the boom, bank credit to the business or commercial segment (as an extent of GDP), shot up from around 35% to 50%, and the offer of non-food bank credit went up considerably more – at a rate much quicker than the growth in fixed investments.
-Correspondingly, the offer in bank credit to government declined as public investment’s share contracted, limiting the financial deficit.
+Correspondingly, the offer in bank credit to the government declined as public investment’s share contracted, limiting the fiscal deficit.

-In other words, the credit booms for the most part benefited infrastructure, residential housing and individuals with poor credit scores.
+In other words, the credit booms, for the most part, benefited infrastructure, residential housing, and individuals with poor credit scores.
 In any case, other ventures’ share in fixed investment did not go proportionately.
-As examined before, the greater part of the incremental investment went into registered manufacturing, however its share in bank credit, actually, declined by 12 per cent amid the boom, from 56% to 44%.
+As examined before, the greater part of the incremental investment went into registered manufacturing, however, its share in bank credit, actually, declined by 12 percent amid the boom, from 56% to 44%.
 How can these two perceptions be accommodated?
 Two likely reasons can be propelled: one, given the size of the expansion in bank credit, manufacturing industries were not deprived of funds; two, since credit is fungible, a developing offer of it conceivably got redirected for nonproductive purposes, into stocks, land, and real estate by boosting resource costs

 Inquisitively, in years when development in credit has backed off, as in the most recent three years, the restricted growth in credit had originated from the retail segment while that to industry and services stayed muted.